-In the final stages of life, there may be concerns that palliative medication may have the unintended effect of hastening a patient’s death.
+In the final stages of life, there may be concerns that palliative medication may have the unintended effect of hastening a person's death.
 In this situation the ‘doctrine of double effect’ may apply.
-This recognises that giving medication (usually by a health professional) to a person to relieve pain is lawful even if it could hasten death.
+This recognises that giving medication (usually by a health professional) to a person to relieve pain and symptoms is lawful even if it could hasten death.

 The most critical element of double effect is intention.
 If the primary intention is to relieve pain and symptoms, not cause death, the person who gave the medication will not be criminally responsible for a death which follows, even if it is foreseen.

-Double effect is likely to apply only when the patient is near death – the law is unlikely to protect the provision of medication when the patient’s death is not imminent.
+Double effect is likely to apply only when the person is near death.
+The law is unlikely to protect the provision of medication when the person's death is not imminent.
 The better the person’s prognosis, the less likely the doctrine will protect health professionals if death is hastened.
-In South Australia, it will apply only when the patient is in the terminal phase of a terminal illness.
+In South Australia, it will apply only when the person is in the terminal phase of a terminal illness.
 The requirement for a person to be near death is discussed further below.

 Does the doctrine apply in Australia?

-The doctrine of double effect originated from moral theology, and the extent to which it is part of Australian law is uncertain.
-To date there has not been a court case in Australia which has specifically confirmed that the doctrine of double effect is part of Australian law (though the Family Court in Re Baby D (No 2) suggests it likely is).
+The doctrine of double effect originated from moral theology.
+To date there has not been a court case in Australia which has specifically confirmed that double effect is part of Australian law (though the Family Court in Re Baby D (No 2) suggests it likely is).
 Double effect has been applied by courts in similar legal systems such as the United Kingdom, the United States, Canada and New Zealand.
-For this reason, it is likely to be part of Australia’s common (or judge-made) law, and applies to health practitioners throughout Australia.
+For this reason, it is likely to be part of Australia’s common (judge-made) law, and applies to health practitioners throughout Australia.

-In practice, the doctrine has generally been accepted in the legal and medical professions, and by medical professional bodies.
-However, some doctors consider that properly administered palliative medication does not hasten death, and that the doctrine is not needed.
+In practice, double effect has generally been accepted in the legal and medical professions, and by medical professional bodies.
+However, some doctors consider that properly administered palliative medication does not hasten death, and that double effect is not needed.

-Queensland, South Australia, Western Australia and the Australian Capital Territory are the only States and Territories that have introduced legislation containing versions of the doctrine of double effect.
-Further information about the legislation in those jurisdictions is detailed below.
+South Australia, Queensland, Western Australia and the Australian Capital Territory are the only States and Territories that have introduced legislation containing versions of the doctrine of double effect.

 Double effect in South Australia, Queensland, Western Australia and the Australian Capital Territory

-In the Australian Capital Territory, the legislation is framed as a right to palliative care in certain circumstances so how it excuses criminal liability is less clear.
+In the Australian Capital Territory, the legislation is framed as a right to palliative care in certain circumstances, so how it excuses criminal liability is less clear.

-Under the Consent to Medical Treatment and Palliative Care Act 1995 (SA) section 17, a medical practitioner or someone supervised by a medical practitioner, who hastens a person’s death through medical treatment or care is not liable in civil or criminal law for the person’s death if:
+Under the Consent to Medical Treatment and Palliative Care Act 1995 (SA) section 17, a medical practitioner or someone supervised by a medical practitioner, who hastens a person’s death through medical treatment or care is not liable in civil or criminal law for the person’s death if it is administered:

-- it is consented to, administered without negligence and in good faith with the intention of relieving pain or distress;
+- with the intention of relieving pain or distress;

-- it is provided in accordance with proper professional standards of palliative care; and
+- in accordance with proper professional standards of palliative care.

-The Criminal Code (Qld) section 282A states that a doctor, or someone authorised in writing by the doctor, who hastens a patient’s death through palliative care, is not criminally responsible for the patient’s death if the palliative care is:
+The Criminal Code (Qld) section 282A provides that a person (a doctor, or someone authorised in writing by a doctor), who hastens a person's death through palliative care, is not criminally responsible for the death if the palliative care is:

-- provided in good faith and with reasonable care and skill, and is reasonable and in accordance with good medical practice.
+- provided in good faith and with reasonable care and skill; and

-The Criminal Code (WA) section 259 states that a person who hastens a patient’s death through medical treatment (including palliative medication) is not criminally responsible for that patient’s death if the treatment:
+The Criminal Code (WA) section 259 provides that a person who hastens another person's death through medical treatment (including palliative medication) is not criminally responsible for that person's death if the treatment was:

-- was reasonable, having regard to the patient’s state at the time and all the circumstances of the case.
+- reasonable, having regard to the person's state at the time and all the circumstances of the case.

-The legislation does not require that a patient be terminally ill.
-However, this will be relevant in considering whether providing the palliative medication is reasonable, and the patient’s state at the time.
-The Western Australian excuse will apply where the need for palliative care arises because the patient has refused life-sustaining treatment (see the case of Brightwater Care Group v Rossiter below).
+The legislation does not require that a person be terminally ill.
+However, this will be relevant in considering whether providing the palliative medication is reasonable, and the person's state at the time.
+The Western Australian excuse will apply where the need for palliative care arises because the person has refused life-sustaining treatment (see the case of Brightwater Care Group v Rossiter).

 Australian Capital Territory

-The legislation does not specifically require that a patient have a terminal illness in order to apply.
+The legislation does not specifically require that a person have a terminal illness for the right to pain relief to apply.

-Does the patient have to be terminally ill for the doctrine of double effect to apply?
+Does the person have to be terminally ill for double effect to apply?

 As discussed above, it is very likely that the doctrine will only apply to a person who is near death.
-This has been the state of patients in the cases that have come before the courts to date.
-The better the patient’s prognosis, the less likely the doctrine will protect health professionals if death is hastened.
+This has been the state of people in the cases that have come before the courts to date.
+The better the person's prognosis, the less likely the doctrine will protect health professionals if death is hastened.

 The law on this issue in the States and Territories which have legislation (Western Australia, South Australia, Queensland and the Australian Capital Territory) is detailed in the previous section.
 South Australia's law specifically requires that the person must be in the terminal phase of a terminal illness for the section 17 excuse to apply.

-How do you know whether the health professional intends to relieve pain and suffering, or intends to hasten a patient’s death?
+How do you know whether the health professional intends to relieve pain and suffering, or intends to hasten a person’s death?

-It is very difficult to prove that a health professional intended to kill a patient or hasten his or her death.
+It is very difficult to prove that a health professional intended to kill a person or hasten his or her death.
 Examples of behaviour which may suggest this include where:

-- a health professional gives the patient a drug that has no pain-relieving properties; or
+- a health professional gives the person a drug that has no pain-relieving properties; or

 - a drug is prescribed at twice the lethal level.

-What if the health professional was negligent in providing palliative medication, but did not intend to cause the patient’s death?
+What if the health professional was negligent in providing palliative medication, but did not intend to cause the person’s death?